christianesl/bank-balance-tracker/README.md

 # Bank Balance Tracker

-A small browser-based bank account balance tracker built with plain HTML, Firebase Authentication, Cloud Firestore, and Chart.js.
+A browser-based personal bank account balance tracker branded as FinFlow.
+It uses plain HTML, Tailwind CSS, Firebase Authentication, Cloud Firestore, and Chart.js.

 ## Features

-- Create an account and sign in with email and password.
+- Sign in or create an account with email and password.
+- Sign in with Google OAuth.
+- Try an interactive demo without logging in; demo changes are kept in memory only.
 - Save one balance entry per date, with an optional note.
 - Edit or delete existing entries.
+- View dashboard metrics for the latest, highest, and lowest balances, percentage change, and record count.
-- View entries in a newest-first history table.
+- View entries in a searchable history table with a confirmation dialog for deletion.
-- View balance changes over time in a line chart.
+- View balance changes over time in a responsive line chart.
+- Switch between light and dark themes.
-- Keep each user's balances isolated under their Firebase user ID.
+- Keep each authenticated user's balances isolated under their Firebase user ID.

 ## Requirements

 - A Firebase project.
-- Email/password sign-in enabled in **Authentication > Sign-in method**.
+- Email/password and Google sign-in enabled in **Authentication > Sign-in method**.
 - Cloud Firestore created in the Firebase console.
 - A local web server.
 The page uses JavaScript modules and should not be opened directly with `file://`.

 ## Firebase setup

 1. In the Firebase console, create or select a project.
-2. Register a web app and copy its Firebase configuration object.
+2. Register a web app and copy its Firebase configuration object into `index.html` if using a different Firebase project.
-3. Open `index.html` and replace the placeholder values in `firebaseConfig` with the values from Firebase.
-4. Enable the Email/Password provider under Firebase Authentication.
+3. Enable the Email/Password and Google providers under Firebase Authentication.
+4. Add the local development URL, such as `http://localhost:8000`, to Firebase Authentication's authorized domains if required.
 5. Create a Firestore database.
 6. Add Firestore security rules that only allow an authenticated user to access their own balances.
 For example: